Itabena/Msc_project_2025/Notes/Important Calculations/Tidal radius.md

 $$R_{t}\propto (\frac{\tilde{M}}{M_{\star}})^{\frac{1}{3}}R_{\star}$$
 The same approximation can be done by just expanding the gravitational force on the star near its edge and subtracting the force on the center of mass.
-This could be obtained also
+This could be obtained also in exact form using the Roch lobe approach for rigid or fluid satellites, but the depandance on the mass ratio is